Minimum Wage in Iceland: Rates, Trends & Compliance

 What Is the Minimum Wage in Iceland?

-Iceland does not have a statutory minimum wage law.
-Instead, minimum wages are determined through collective bargaining agreements between trade unions and employers.
-These agreements cover most workers across various sectors.
+Iceland does not have a statutory minimum wage set by law.
+Instead, minimum pay levels are established through collective bargaining agreements between trade unions and employers, which cover the vast majority of workers across sectors.

-- Overtime Pay: Calculated at 80% above the standard hourly rate
+• Overtime Pay: often calculated at 80% or more above the standard hourly rate

 Minimum Wage in Iceland Based on Region